Code-Institute-Submissions/GraceObaEllyone-Elyon-Global-Eductional-Hub_JulyResub/README.md

 - Its easy way to learn or gain knoweledge anywhere in world through online platform.
 - Online course platform will provide all learning materials
 - Easy to connect with tutors and solve the real time problems.
-- provide both accredited and non accredited vocational coursethat meets your individual needs within your budget and affordable.
+- provide both accredited and non accredited vocational course that meets your individual needs within your budget and affordability.

-[Elyon Educomm Enterprise] (https://github.com/GraceObaEllyone/Elyon-Global-Eductional-Hub/) is an online course provider platform, which offers the course and all related learning materials, but also provides the support systems where students can be get the feedback on the progress.
+(https://github.com/GraceObaEllyone/Elyon-Global-Learning-Hub/) is an online course provider platform by Elyon Educomm Enterprise, which offers courses with certification by well-known awarding bodies and all related learning materials, nevertheless, also provides the support systems where students can be get the feedback on their progress.
 The Elyon Educomm Enterprise also publish the blog on the realted all courses to give all kind of knoweledhe about the course where any users can leave there feedback.

 <div align="center"><img src = "readmeImages/mockup.jpg" width=900></div>